This article was updated on June 18, 2018.

 Financial leaders will play a key role in supporting organizational efforts to identify and close the gender pay gap, if applicable, at every step of that challenging process.
 Here are a few on the necessary skills and capabilities they bring to the table:

 1. Data and data analytics capability.
-Financial leaders should provide the financial support necessary to update systems to ensure their organizations can internally aggregate and report on data relevant to understanding their organization's pay and compensation data in order to uncover potential pay equity issues.
+Financial leaders should provide the financial support necessary to update systems.
+This could help ensure their organizations can internally aggregate and report on data relevant to understanding their organization's pay and compensation data, in order to uncover potential pay equity issues.

 2. Financial analysis.
 Financial leaders should also provide the necessary financial analysis to close identified pay equity gaps.
 The work of analyzing the problem, exploring options to solve it and deciding upon solutions optimal for the organization will require a deep level of financial know-how.